 With that said, after renting a car in Christchurch, I think taking your time and spending the night along the way (I recommend Waipara or Gore Bay) is the best way to make this road trip from Christchurch to Kaikoura – especially in the summer months.

-During the winter months in NZ, this section of the highway can receive snowfall and close.
-In fact, during a visit to Kaikoura in August 2021 I was stuck, with only 4wd vehicles allowed the use the road after 10 centimeters of snowfall.
+During the winter months in NZ, this section of the highway can receive a decent amount of snowfall and close.
+In fact, during a visit to Kaikoura in August 2021, I got stuck, with only 4WD vehicles allowed to use the road after 10 centimeters (4 inches) of snowfall.
 Luckily, the road was eventually cleared a few hours later.
 As always, be prepared for delays during the winter months, and always carry snow chains!

 Best Stops Between Christchurch and Kaikoura